masterofobzene/Visomaster-Fusion-Patches/README.md

 ### THIS IS NOT THE ENTIRE APP.
 YOU MUST INSTALL IT FIRST USING THE [PORTABLE VERSION](https://github.com/VisoMasterFusion/VisoMaster-Fusion/blob/main/Start_Portable.bat) THEY HAVE.
+RIGHT CLICK ON THIS LINK -> SAVE AS.

 <br/>
 <br/>